RonenNess/Shaku/README.md

 - Changed `fillRects` to allow individual rectangles rotation.
 - Added `pathFinder` utility.

+## 1.4.6 [WIP]

+- Added sprite z position to vertices buffer when drawing, to allow supporting z in shaders.
+- Added support in channels count for render targets.

 # License

 *Shaku* is licensed under the permissive MIT license, so you can use it for any purpose (including commercially) and it should be compatible with most common licenses.